njmyers/sass-colors/README.md

 # Sass Color Palette Generator

-This is a color-generator that will create sass variables `$color-sha` using rgba color codes.
+This is a color-generator that will create sass variables `$color-shade: rgba()` using rgba color codes.
 Since secondary and especially tertiary color names are not completely synchronized I have created the naming system as follows.

 #### Primary colors